Visit Kenya for a Bucketlist Experience - a Mara River Crossing

 Head to the Etosha Park in August if you are looking for some memorable game viewing.
 The wildlife are heavily reliant on water as August is in the middle of the dry winter months.The animals gather around every available water source, and it is therefore easier to find the game when out on a game drive across the vast Etosha plains.

-The days are warm and sunny (although the nights are cold), and early booking is advised as August is a very popular month for international visitors to this country.
+The days are warm and sunny (although the nights are quite chilly), and early booking is advised as August is a very popular month for international visitors to this country.

 This is one of the best months to be in Zambia on safari.
 The climate is cooler and dry, as these are the winter months.
 Due to the lack of rainfall, water levels in rivers and watercourses tend to dry up, and the game viewing gets progressively better as animals concentrate around the permanent water sources.
 The bush is also knocked back, also making it easier to spot the wildlife in the undergrowth.